Anfedea/anfedea.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Theoretical Physics, University of Valencia, 2021
+* Ph.D in Theoretical Physics, University of Valencia (2021)
-* M.S. in Logic and Philosophy of Science , Nacional University UNED, 2019
+* M.S. in Logic and Philosophy of Science , Nacional University UNED (2019)
-* M.S. in Advanced Physics, University of Valencia, 2016
+* M.S. in Advanced Physics, University of Valencia (2016)
-* Degree in Physics, University of Valencia, 2015
+* Degree in Physics, University of Valencia (2015)

 Work experience
 ======